semanticdata/obsidian-pomodoro/README.md

 ## ✨ Features

 - Clean and simple status bar timer
 - Default 25-minute Pomodoro sessions with 15 and 5-minute break options
 - Easy controls:
   - Left click to start/stop the timer
   - Middle click to cycle between 25/15/5 minute durations
   - Right click to reset
 - Minimal interface that doesn't get in your way

-## 📦 Installation (_NOT AVAILABLE IN THE COMMUNITY PLUGINS YET!_)
+## 📦 Installation

 1. Open Obsidian Settings
-2. Navigate to Community Plugins (_NOT AVAILABLE YET!_) and disable Safe Mode
+2. Navigate to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Status Bar Pomodoro"
+3. Click Browse and search for "PomoBar"
 4. Install the plugin
 5. Enable the plugin in your Community Plugins list